Ego Strength Assessment Tool for Psychedelic Preparation

 Section 3: Facilitator Observations (Post-Conversation)

-Rate each trait below on a scale from 1 (Low) to 5 (High), based on your interaction with the client.
+Rate each trait from 1 (Low) to 5 (High), based on interaction with the client:

 Scoring Guide: Total possible score: 45 (9 items x max score of 5)